cardano-foundation/developer-portal/docs/native-tokens/minting.md

 3. Will there be a time constraint for interaction (minting or burning token?)
 4. Who should be able to mint them?

-Number 1, 3 and 4 will be defined in a so called monetary policy script, whereas the actual amount will only be defined on the minting transaction.
+Number 1, 3 and 4 will be defined in a so-called monetary policy script, whereas the actual amount will only be defined on the minting transaction.

-For this guide we will use:
+For this guide, we will use:

 1. What will be the name of my custom token(s)?
---> We are going to call 'Testtoken' and 'SecondTesttoken'
+--> We are going to call `Testtoken` and `SecondTesttoken`
 2. How many do I want to mint?
---> 10000000 each (10mio Testtoken and 10mio SecondTesttoken)
+--> 10000000 each (10M `Testtoken` and 10M `SecondTesttoken`)
 3. Will there be a time constraint for interaction (minting or burning token?)
----> No (we will however when making NFTs), we want to mint and burn them however we like.
+---> No (we will, however, when making NFTs), we want to mint and burn them however we like.
 4. Who should be able to mint them?
---> only one signature (which we posses) should be able to sign the transaction and therefore be able to mint the token
+--> only one signature (which we possess) should be able to sign the transaction and therefore be able to mint the token

 ## Setup
 ### Cardano node socket path
-To work with the cardano-cli we need to export an enviroment variable called <i>CARDANO_NODE_SOCKET_PATH</i>.
+To work with the `cardano-cli` we need to export an environment variable called `CARDANO_NODE_SOCKET_PATH`.
 Please note that the variable name is all uppercase.
-The variable needs to hold the absolute path to the socket file of your running cardano node installation.
+The variable needs to hold the absolute path to the socket file of your running Cardano node installation.

-If you're unsure or do not know where to find your socket path, please check the command on how you start / run your cardano node.
+If you're unsure or do not know where to find your socket path, please check the command on how you start/run your Cardano node.
 For example - if you start your node with this command
 ```bash
 /home/user/.local/bin/cardano-node run \